NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Elbow hitbox removed
     - Fist hitbox made larger on second active frame
 - 5B(B) hitbox appears and disappears one frame later
+- 5BB(B)
+    - Sends the opponent in a different direction
+    - It doesn’t turn around backturned opponents
+    - It is more consistent to combo with and prevents an issue where the camera could spin around in a disorientating manner (change was reverted) (TODO: Huh?)
 - 5BBBB(B) has more lift
 - 5BBBBB(B)
     - Appears one frame sooner and disappears 3 frames sooner